wmeitzen/machine-learning/machinelearningmastery.com/readme.md

 1. Make sure downloaded files are in the same directory
 1. Run python script

+I was most impressed that it classified the dogs wearing ears and the stuffed animal correctly.

 Experiment a little:
 1. Retrieve pictures of dogs or cats from the web, or take pictures of your own.
 I've only tested with jpg and png.
 I don't know if other formats work.
+1. Place your images in the same directory as the python script.
-1. In the python script, add a `run_example()` function for your pictures
+1. In the python script, add a `run_example()` function for each of your new images.

-My favorites are the dogs wearing ears and the stuffed animal.
+(You'll see a lot of my code is commented out.
+I wanted to compare and contrast different models and hyperparameters more easily.
+Such is the result of my experimentation.)

 Output:
 ```